Welcome to Year 5

 Our first topic in Year 5 is all about the environment.
 Using two books (The Tin Forest and The Flower) as a starting point, we learn all about how to care for the world, renewable energy and what the future might be like if neglect the earth.

 We began our topic by creating our own tin forest using recycled waste material, just like in the book.
-In our second week, we went for a trip to the Create Centre where we explored a real Ecohome, as well as creating our own wind turbines.
+Later on in the term, we went for a trip to the Create Centre where we explored a real Ecohome, as well as creating our own wind turbines.
 We have used what we have learnt to write a persuasive leaflet about caring for the world around us.
-We also had our own version of The Flower published.

 In science, we have been studying the life cycle of plants by planting our own seeds and watching them grow, as Brigg did in The Flower.

-Our second topic in Year 5 is Ancient Egypt.
-We begin the topic by turning the classroom into an ancient tomb where we crack the hieroglyphic code, investigate artefacts and learn the geography of Egypt.
+Our second topic in Year 5 was Ancient Egypt.
+We began the topic by turning the classroom into an ancient tomb where we cracked the hieroglyphic code, investigated artefacts and learned all about the Pyramids and Pharaohs of Egypt.

-We learn about the story of Moses, creating fantastic descriptive writing.
-This is linked with our RE focus of leadership and the class have a debate on whether the Hebrews should follow Moses out of Egypt.
+We learned about the story of Moses, creating fantastic descriptive writing.
+This linked with our RE focus of leadership and the class had a debate on whether the Hebrews should have followed Moses out of Egypt.

-Throughout the topic we learn the mysteries hidden within the pyramids, the legend of Isis and Osiris and we get our hands dirty with the mummification process.
-In science, we investigate forces and consider how the Egyptians managed to build the phenomenal pyramids.
+Throughout the topic we learned about the mysteries hidden within the pyramids, the legend of Isis and Osiris and we turned this into a modern day newspaper report!
+In science, we investigated forces and considered how the Egyptians managed to build the phenomenal pyramids.